syncfusion-content/blazor-docs/blazor/stepper/animation.md

 # AnimationSettings

 The Stepper progress bar can be animated during each step transition.
-You can use the [StepperAnimationSettings](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Navigations.StepperAnimationSettings.html) tag directive in the Stepper setting the `Enable` property to `true`.
+You can use the [StepperAnimationSettings](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Navigations.StepperAnimationSettings.html) tag directive in the Stepper by setting the `Enable` property to `true`.
 By default, it is `true`.

 ## Enabling animation

-By using, the [Enable](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Navigations.StepperAnimationSettings.html#Syncfusion_Blazor_Navigations_StepperAnimationSettings_Enable) property to activate/deactivate an animation.
+Using the [Enable](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Navigations.StepperAnimationSettings.html#Syncfusion_Blazor_Navigations_StepperAnimationSettings_Enable) property you can activate/deactivate an animation.
 The default value is true, indicating that animation is enabled.

 ## Duration